Skip to content

-Create a static internal IP on the internal network for virtual login node.
+Create a static internal IP on the internal network for virtual nodes.

 Summary